jkehelwala/KeyDistributionSystem/README.md

 **Set up notes for Windows and Linux are at the end of this ReadMe.**

+## Security -Todos

+* Session Fixation Fixes - https://stackoverflow.com/a/5081453/3132503 (Most have to be configured using php.ini)
+    * Session ID regen after loging out was added.

 ## Coding Notes

 * Check following before merging with master, and update your database accordingly